 How confident are you in your employee classifications and the process you use to categorize them?
-Do you really understand the differences between exempt and non-exempt classifications when it comes to your white collar employees?
+Do you really understand the differences between exempt vs. non-exempt classifications when it comes to your white collar employees?

 One of the biggest misconceptions with employee classification is that anyone who isn’t bussing tables or taking orders at the corner deli can qualify for one of the white collar exemptions under the Department of Labor (DOL).

 Unfortunately, it’s not that simple.
 You shouldn’t automatically assume that certain employees are exempt.

-So, how does one decide if an employee is exempt?
+So, how does one decide if an employee is exempt vs. non exempt?

 Pay rate, job duties and responsibilities are all key factors in determining if an employee is exempt or non-exempt, not the type of clothes they wear or their work environment.

 This guide can help you better understand the qualifications for exemption and, hopefully, minimize your potential for a wage claim, DOL audit or IRS fines for employee misclassification.

 In a nutshell, the most significant difference between non-exempt workers and their peers who qualify for a white collar exemption is overtime pay and timekeeping requirements.